claire-lex/le-fuzzer-con/README.md

   -l    --lock    List of fixed bytes (same for all packets) Format is:
                   location1:content1;loc2:con2;...
 Content can also be a keyword.
                   (eg: 0:\x06\x10\xLL\xLL;-1:\x01 -> Header on 4B ending with
                   total packet length on 2B, last byte is always \x01) -m    --min     Minimum size for packets.
   -n    --max     Maximum size for packets.
+  -d    --delay   Delay before sending the next packet (in milliseconds).
   -s    --step    Step by step mode, wait for user input to send the next frame.
   -v    --verbose Verbose mode.
 ```